pgrilo92/nfl-rushing/README.md

 1. Add a pagination system to limit the amound of data fetched at once to improve performance
 2. Allow to choose the number of records per page
 3. Implement a mongo database to keep the records stored
-4. Add tags for specific categories like top 10 Yds only
+4. Add tags for specific categories (i.e. top 10 Yds only)
 5. Move Sorting and Filtering Functions to the Backend to improve performance